michaelpettorosso/mantelgroup-programming-task/README.md

 ## Application Settings

-To run this project, you will can modify the appsettings.json in the LogParser directory
+To run this project, you can modify the appsettings.json in the LogParser directory

 ```
 "LogReportOptions": {